 Prosecco is a region in Italy that produces the prosecco wine grape and is also known for the prosecco DOC.

-The term “prosecco” can refer to either the white or red varieties of wine produced from this grape.
+The term “prosecco” can refer to the white or red varieties of wine produced from this grape.

 There are four different types of prosecco.